Adorayim Army Base, Israel

-Earlier, back in Tel Aviv one evening, I sat in the local park watching the dogs cavort and talking with my mercurial artist friend Barak about my upcoming 3-week reserve duty call-up — miluim, as it’s called, literally “fulfillments” — which I definitely did not want to fulfill.
-Like me, Barak had served in the army for three long years but he had since gotten himself declared unfit for ongoing reserve duty.
-“It was the right thing in previous generations to be a part of the army,” he told me in his clipped, excited English.
+Earlier, back in Tel Aviv one evening, I was sitting in the local park watching the dogs cavort and talking with my mercurial and charismatic artist friend Barak about my upcoming 3-week reserve duty call-up — miluim, as it’s called, literally “fulfillments” — which I definitely did not want to fulfill.
+Like me, Barak had served in the army for three long years but had since gotten himself declared unfit for ongoing reserve duty.
+“It may have been the right thing in previous generations to be a part of the army,” he told me in his clipped, excited English.
 “But now the army is a corrupt occupying force.
 It does not care about you.
 It is your enemy, a blind evil enemy.”
 I wasn’t sure if evil was quite the term.
 “You can defeat it, but you must be cunning, even artful.”

 That I knew.
 I also knew that my need to hear it from someone else pointed to a lack of resolve.
 There are many ways to get out of the army.
-I know people who have threatened suicide, others who have paid a private psychologist to claim them to be emotionally unfit to serve.
-Marianne, a half-German, half-Indian Israeli friend, who very much enjoyed her own 2-year army service, reminded me that I was a Scotsman, that I should stand up to them and simply not do it.
+I know people who have threatened suicide, others who have paid a private psychologist to diagnose them as emotionally unfit to serve.
+Marianne, my beautiful half-German, half-Indian Israeli friend who had very much enjoyed her own 2-year army service, reminded me that I was a Scotsman, that I should stand up to them and simply not do it.
 What about freedom?
-Didn’t I remember Braveheart?
+Didn’t I remember the movie Braveheart?

 When we arrived at the base, I saw familiar faces and it all came back to me, what my tasks have been in this unit, and I grew furious at the State of Israel’s never-ending interference with me.
 Under Itai’s spell, I believed I had found my own red line: I would refuse to sign anything under duress from the state, thereby being unable to sign in as a soldier.
 Why do I have to declare that I’m doing this under my own free will — which surely is what a signature symbolizes — when I’m clearly being coerced?
 It’s adding insult to injury.
 It’s akin to convicting someone based purely on his own confession, I rehearsed to myself.
 Yet Barak had stressed: “Don’t attack the system.
 You can’t change it.”
 That’s what he meant by being cunning: you may know that it’s the system that’s unacceptable and that you yourself are fine, but your presentation must be the reverse.
 “The problem has to be with you personally.”
 My stand was completely contrary to his intelligent advice; I was saying that compulsory service itself is wrong.
-“If you don’t sign in,” the young woman adjutant officer predictably told me, “you never showed up as far as we’re concerned.
+Indeed, when I arrived at the base the young woman adjutant officer predictably told me: “If you don’t sign in you never showed up as far as we’re concerned.
 You deserted.
 And I’m obliged to tell you at this point that the Army’s not responsible for your safety.”

-So I went back to Tel Aviv, not released, just a deserter.
+So I returned to Tel Aviv, not released, just a deserter.
 Within a couple of days I started getting calls from the unit, and back down to the base I went, on the condition that they let me see a doctor first thing.
 Which they did.
 I sat on a bench outside his office rehearsing my story, trying to make my situation a little worse than it was.
 But he wouldn’t pass me along to the mental health officer as I requested, and instead brought in the battalion commander, who was having none of it.
-Indeed, seeing all the fellows there getting on with their business, and being unable to spin a wild fabrication, I lost my resolve, just as I had suspected I would once I got there, and with just a little bit of anger left, I embraced my own imprisonment and accepted my usual lot — washing bathrooms and pots.
-As I changed from my own suddenly dear clothes into the prisoner pyjamas of an army uniform, I ruminated that under state persecution I would be one of the majority: insufficiently wilful, decisive, resourceful, clear-thinking, in love with life to escape one way or another.
-At other times in other countries I would have also agonized then meekly shown up after receiving my papers.
+Indeed, seeing all the fellows there getting on with their business, and being unable to spin a wild fabrication, I lost my resolve, just as I had suspected I would once I got there, and with just a little bit of anger remaining I embraced my own imprisonment and accepted my usual lot: washing bathrooms and pots.
+As I changed from my own suddenly dear clothes into the prisoner pyjamas of an army uniform, I ruminated that at other times in other countries I would have been one of the majority: insufficiently wilful, decisive, resourceful, clear-thinking, in love with life to escape one way or another; then too I would have agonized after receiving my papers then meekly shown up to do my duty.
 But with the familiar smells and pockets — whoever has you as an 18-year-old, has you — I forgot these dark thoughts and grew embarrassed about the minor fuss I’d made.
 “Yes, they paralyze your nerves, pretend they need you,” Barak admonished by phone.
 But I had already slipped back under the system that I hated and kept resolving never to reenter.

 Every few days the supply truck arrived and we had to cease the mission of the moment and go unload stacks of desserts, fruit, frozen chicken breasts, vegetables, Shoprite spaghetti and other fine supplies.
 It was invigorating, being part of a human chain that extended not just into these pantries and walk-in refrigerators but back out from the truck driver every step of the way into civilian life — perhaps even to farms like the one next to us.
 In her autobiography, Margaret Thatcher mythologizes that it was by seeing goods entering her father’s grocery shop from around the world and finding their way to whoever wanted them that she became awed by the system of free enterprise.
 Though in the army there’s no metaphysically beautiful invisible hand of demand and supply — there’s merely demand; static, bureaucratic and controlled — the sheer scale of co-operation is itself impressive.
 Out in the world we manage each in our own way to get lunch, but soldiers are helpless in that sense and the organization must take care to feed them.
 Which it amazingly does, in pretty much the same way every day for tens of thousands of people stretching back into past decades, into the foreseeable future, and across the country.
 And always on the same damn plastic plates that it was my turn to wash.